-Linear polyethylenimine (PEI 2500) is a high-charge cationic polymer that readily binds highly anionic substrates.
+Linear polyethylenimine (L-PEI 2500) is a high-charge cationic polymer that readily binds highly anionic substrates.
 Industrially, linear PEI can improve the appearance of negatively charged dyes by modulating their properties and improving their adherence to surfaces.
-In research, PEI readily binds to DNA and other negatively charged biological molecules, making it one of the most efficient vector carriers available.

 - 9002-98-6, 26913-06-4